 The name of an insurance agency must contain the words "insurance agency" or "insurance sales."
 The license of an insurance agency is valid for a period of three years.
 Division of or merger with an insurance agency or change of organizational form thereof shall be subject to approval by the CIRC.
 An insurance agency shall submit a written report to the CIRC for approval within five days from the date of occurrence of any of the following matters: (i) change of name or a branch's name; (ii) change of domicile or a branch's business premises; (iii) change of names of sponsors or major shareholders; (iv) change of major shareholders; (v) change of registered capital; (vi) major changes to equity structure; (vii) amendment to the articles of association; or (viii) divestment of a branch.
-According to the Measures on the Supervision and Administration of Insurance Brokers and Insurance Claims Adjustors issued by the CIRC in January 2013, personnel of an insurance agency and its branches engaging in the sales of insurance products or relevant loss survey and claim settlement shall comply with the conditions prescribed by the CIRC and possess the "Qualification Certificate" required by the CIRC.
-The senior managers of an insurance agency or its branches must meet specific qualification requirements set forth in the revised Regulatory Provisions on Professional Insurance Agencies.
+According to the Measures on the Supervision and Administration of Insurance Brokers and Insurance Claims Adjustors issued by the CIRC in January 2013, personnel of an insurance agency and its branches engaging in the sales of insurance products or relevant loss survey and claim an insurance agency or its branches must meet specific qualification requirements set forth in the revised Regulatory Provisions on Professional Insurance Agencies.
 The appointment of the senior managers of an insurance agency or its branches is subject to review and approval of the CIRC.